 How to Store Your Apples

-There are also a couple of cider kits available with everything you need, depending on your budget, to start making your own scrumpy.
+There are also a couple of cider kits available with everything you need, depending on your budget and the equipment you already have, to start making your own scrumpy/cider.

 This is the key to successful home brew.
-Make sure that all your equipment is thoroughly sterilised following the instructions of which ever steriliser you have.
+Make sure that all your equipment is thoroughly sterilised or sanitised following the instructions of which ever steriliser/sanitiser you have.
 Brewsafe is a no rinse sanitiser which will save you loads of time and is highly recommended.

 Pulp your Apples

 Gather your apples and give them a soak in clean water to get rid of any dirt and creepy crawlies.
 Chop your apples into quarters which will make it easier to pulp them.
 A handy piece of equipment for pulping is our Quick Chop Pulper and Bucket seen here on the right.